 - Cover the puncture wound with sterile gauze to stop any bleeding.

 Blood gas analysis is often a part of the carbon dioxide test.
 A blood gas test requires arterial blood because the gases and pH levels in the arteries are different from venous blood (blood from a vein).

-This more complicated procedure is performed by a professional trained to safely access the arteries.
+This more complicated procedure is performed by a professional trained to access the arteries safely.

-Arterial blood is usually taken from an artery in the wrist called the radial artery.
+Arterial blood is usually taken from an artery called the radial artery in the wrist.
 This is the main artery in line with your thumb, where you can feel your pulse.

 Or, blood can be drawn from the brachial artery in the elbow or the femoral artery in the groin.
 To obtain an arterial blood sample, the practitioner:

 Clean the site with a germ-killing antiseptic.
 Gently insert a needle into the artery and draw blood into an attached tube until it is full.
 Remove the needle.